ste032/ss-jekyll/_posts/2019-10-04-How I created this site.md

 <h3>GitHub</h3>
 Although I don't use it as much for my day to day work-flows, GitHub was a no brainer for this project.
-I created a private repository and synced Jekyll's work directories in it, both for simplicity's sake and to take advantage of CircleCI automation to later deploy the site to a web host.
+I created a private repository and synced Jekyll's work directories in it, both for simplicity's sake and to take advantage of a future and possible implementation of CircleCI.
 <br>Honorable mention to <a href="https://atom.io">Atom</a> (+ *emmet_essentials* addon), an awesome text editor that makes writing code and integrating with GitHub a breeze.